KartikeyJadli/Crop_Prediction/README.md

 At last we can see the Validation Accuracy and Training Accuracy graph, also the Validation Loss and the Training Loss graph.

 ![image](https://user-images.githubusercontent.com/96066261/217157870-1cfdf35a-86ac-47e1-b00a-5b3111c4d2dd.png)

+You can have the full project from the given link - https://drive.google.com/drive/folders/1RYqL7Js5VJk8oyb69ULHKM-CIh-9mtTy?usp=share_link